xsdk-project/ATPESC2018HandsOnLessons/_lessons/mfem_convergence/lesson.md

 ### Run 1 (Low order)

-In this run, we will examine the error after 7 uniform refinements in both the L2 and H1 norms using first order (linear) basis functions.
+In this run, we will examine the error after seven uniform refinements in both the L2 and H1 norms using first order (linear) basis functions.
 We use the `star.mesh` 2D mesh file.

 ```